oscrx/sigridci/docs/mendix-azure-devops.md

 - Your pipeline runners are able to pull this [public docker image](https://hub.docker.com/r/softwareimprovementgroup/mendixpreprocessor), the image is used to preprocess the Mendix code before uploading it to Sigrid.
 - You have a [Sigrid](https://qsm.mendix.com) user account.
 - You have created an [authentication token using Sigrid](authentication-tokens.md).
-- You have created a Personal access (PAT) token using [warden.mendix.com](https://warden.mendix.com)
+- You have created a Personal access (PAT) token using [warden.mendix.com](https://warden.mendix.com), use the model read only option

 ## On-boarding your system to Sigrid